20 Kitchen Science Hacks That Actually Work

 Vladimír Sládek by Pexels

-To cook a perfect poached egg, simply add a splash of vinegar to the boiling water.
-This process coagulates the egg whites faster, keeping them from spreading out and leaving you with a messy poach.
+Add a splash of vinegar to the boiling water to cook a perfect poached egg.
+This process thickens the egg whites faster, keeping them from spreading out and leaving you with a messy poach.

 15. Preserve Fresh Herbs with a Damp Paper Towel